SDKs and sample apps

 - Sample SDKs and sample apps

-For example, Java, C++, or Node applications make API requests in different ways.
+For example, Python, C++, or Node applications make API requests in different ways.
 Each language has its own way of constructing requests to a web API.
-You can use Postman or Paw to auto-generate a request in a specific language (see Auto-generating code samples.
+You can use Postman or Paw to auto-generate a simple request in a specific language (see Auto-generating code samples).
 However, the SDK takes the implementation to another level.
 SDKs might involve many more files or libraries as part of the implementation.

 In What is the Difference Between an API and an SDK?, Kristopher Sandoval explains an SDK as follows: